-MHARMB have been compliant with the turbidity water quality standard for the last three reporting periods (Table 5).
-The MHARMB recognize the good quality of the source water as well as well-maintained and serviced water treatment processes and systems has resulted in an ability to deliver good quality, safe drinking water to the Mount Hotham Resort.
-100% of samples collected and analysed during the 2016-17, 2017-18 and 2018-19 reporting periods met the standards for E.coli and turbidity.
+The RMB has been compliant with the water quality standards for over seven years.
+Results for the past three reporting periods are presented below (Table 5).
+The RMB recognizes the good quality of the source water as well as well-maintained and serviced water treatment processes and systems has resulted in an ability to deliver good quality, safe drinking water to the Mount Hotham Resort.
+100% of samples collected and analysed during the 2017-18, 2018-19 and 2019-20 reporting periods met the standards for E.coli and turbidity.